elhu/peastash/README.md

 Peastash can easily be extended to output to any target.
 Simply configure Peastash's output with an object that responds to the ``#dump`` method.
 This method will be called at the end of the ``#log`` block, with 1 argument: a ``LogStash::Event`` object that you will probably need to serialize to json.

+In case the directory doesn't exist, peastash won't crash, a tempfile will be created in /tmp (or $TMPDIR) and the data will be stored in this file.
+The full path of this tempfile will be printed to STDERR so it can easily be retrieved.

 ### What if I want to use it in my rack app?

 There's a middleware for that!
 Simply add the following somewhere: